corda/corda-docs/content/en/docs/corda-os/4.6/tutorial-contract.md

 tags:
 - tutorial
 - contract
-title: Writing a contract
+title: Writing contracts
 ---

-# Writing a contract
+# Writing contracts

 This tutorial will take you through writing a contract, using a simple commercial paper contract as an example.
 Smart contracts in Corda have three key elements: